bondy-io/bondy/apps/bondy_db/doc_extras/architecture/03_bondy_db.md

     CHECK -->|some false| STALE["{stale, [NS, ...]}"]
 ```

-This is the load-bearing primitive for security consistency.
-The auth
+This is the primitive security consistency rests on.
+The auth path
-path verifies the token locally, fences, then reads:
+verifies the token locally, fences, then reads:

 ```mermaid
 sequenceDiagram